-If you're looking for a way to run tests after each git commit push, you can use the 'post-commit' hook supplied by git.
+If you're looking for a way to run tests after each git commit push, you can use the

 In your repository, create a post-commit file: